a-r-d/minimal-text-search/readme.md

 This is not meant to be a drop in replacement for Lunr.js, but I have tried to emulate their interfaces where possible.

+The only search capability that is currently implemented is exact substring match.

 ## How to Index: